Stuart-Mouse/odin-gon/notes.md

 ! directive_name

-overrides parsing at the level of tokenization and eneters a user callback to handle the data stream when the callback returns, the tokenizer will pick back up where it left off, with whatever state it was in or whatever state the user has modified.
+overrides parsing at the level of tokenization and enters a user callback to handle the data stream when the callback returns, the tokenizer will pick back up where it left off, with whatever state it was in or whatever state the user has modified.

 This should probably be used very springly, but I think it may serve some purpose for small projects / files that are for internal use only